Frequently Asked Questions

 * assuming total annual consumption for a 2 person household; no pool; mains gas and on a market offer in New South Wales is 4,215 kWh (Source: AEMC)

-Murra Warra Wind Farm Case Study
+Read the Murra Warra Wind Farm community benefits case study

 The Kerrs Creek Wind Farm project will generate more than 200 jobs during construction with an estimated 10 ongoing jobs over the 30-year life of the project.
 If you are looking to start a career in renewables or transition to a career in renewables, there are many ways you can be involved in this exciting and growing industry.
 You can search jobs on the Clean Energy Council website here; https://www.cleanenergycouncil.org.au/careers/clean-energy-careers-hub